Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 2016 Ford Escape Transmission

 The 2016 Ford Escape is considered one of the safer years regarding transmission issues.
-Most reported issues involve a slight delay in shifting gears or an occasional “difficult shift.”
+Most reported problems involve a slight delay in shifting gears or an occasional “difficult shift.”

 These Ford Escape Problems often stem from routine issues like dirty transmission fluid or software errors.
 Standard changes or software updates usually resolve these issues.
 Such repairs can range from $100 for fluid replacement to $500 for more extensive work.